Your environment is running you. It should be the other way around.

 Work ends.
 Your body finally gets the message.

+This client wasn’t “burnt out.”
+He was successful—and depleted by 7:00 pm.
 Work ended, but his body stayed in work mode.
 So evenings felt like recovery… not living.

-What we did: We built a simple “off-ramp” the nervous system recognizes: a short movement reset + paced breathing + hydration cue + a light/sound shift that signals, we’re done here.
+We built a simple “off-ramp” the nervous system recognizes: a short movement reset + paced breathing + hydration cue + a light/sound shift that signals, we’re done here.
 No long program.
 No perfection.
 Just a repeatable sequence.

 Want an effective reset for better evenings and better relationships?